jennsunday/downscaled_sensitivities_CCME/README.md

 #in catepillar plot

 11_viz_gridded_meta_responses_2km
-#goal: visualize the postitive and negative cumulative effects for each grid cell in the 2km model
+#goal: visualize the postitive and negative cumulative effects for each grid cell in the 1.5km model

 12_viz_gridded_meta_responses_12km
 #goal: visualize the postitive and negative cumulative effects for each grid cell in the 12km model

 13_viz_gridded_responses_2km_species
+#goal: visualize the postitive and negative cumulative effects separated by species, for the 1.5km model

+14_viz_gridded_responses_12km_species
 #goal: visualize the postitive and negative cumulative effects separated by species, for the 2km model